eatdrinkhealthy/edh-app/README.md

 * __NOTE, currently using box-sizing to globally change box model__ (see box-sizing.import.less)
 * Initial version relies often on use of z-index
 * using npm package [html-hint](https://github.com/istarkov/html-hint) to display hints (balloons) for map markers
+    - NOTE: istarkov (author of google-map-react), took a mixed use package, hint.css, and extended it to support html in the hint
+        + Although html-hint is free, hint.css is a paid package for commercial use (which I will purchase)
+    - TECH NOTE: html-hint package uses sass, I instead pulled the css build (html-hint.min.css) and added that to the project, then removed the html-hint package
 #### Animation
 * __FIRST__ DETERMINE if CSS3 is being used in current version of app (and/or see what browser versions support it)
 * consider this component for animation sidebar & filter, [react-burger-menu](https://github.com/negomi/react-burger-menu)